 Figure 2: In vitro characterization of BIRFLU.
 (A, B) Analysis of protein expression by direct fluorescence and immunofluorescence.
-MDCK cells were mock-infected or infected (MOI 0.1) with PR8 WT or BIRFLU viruses.
-Infected cells were fixed at 18 h post-infection to directly visualize Venus expression by direct fluorescent microscopy and to visualize Nluc (A) and viral NP (B) expression using specific antibodies and indirect immunofluorescence.
+MDCK cells mock-infected or infected (MOI 0.1) with PR8 WT or BIRFLU viruses were fixed to directly visualize Venus expression by direct fluorescent microscopy and to visualize (A) Nluc and (B) viral NP expression with specific antibodies and indirect immunofluorescence at 18 h post-infection.
 Nuclei were stained with DAPI.
-Representative images (20x magnification) are shown.
+200x representative images are shown.
 Scale bars = 100 μm.
 (C, D) Growth kinetics of PR8 WT and BIRFLU.
-Nluc activity (C) and viral titers (D) in tissue culture supernatants from MDCK cells infected (MOI 0.001) with WT and BIRFLU PR8 viruses were assessed at the indicated times post-infection.
+(C) Nluc activity and (D) viral titers in tissue culture supernatants from MDCK cells infected (MOI 0.001) with WT and BIRFLU PR8 viruses were assessed at the indicated times post-infection.
 Data represent the means ± SD of triplicates.
 Viral titers were determined by immune-focus assay (FFU/mL).
 Dotted line denotes the limit of detection (200 FFU/ml).
 This figure has been adapted from Nogales et al.55.

-Figure 3: Schematic representation for the study of BIRFLU in mice.
+Figure 3: Schematic representation for the study of BIRFLU infection in mice.
 Expression of Nluc and Venus reporter genes was evaluated in mice infected with 1 x 106 PFU of BIRFLU using in vivo or ex vivo imaging.
-Briefly, on day 1, five-to-seven-week-old female BALB/c mice were mock-infected (1x PBS) or inoculated with 1 x 106 PFU of BIRFLU intranasally.
-At day 3 post-infection, mice were mildly anesthetized using isoflurane and Nluc substrate was injected retro-orbitally.
+Briefly, five-to-seven-week-old female BALB/c mice were mock-infected (1x PBS) or intranasally inoculated with 1 x 106 PFU of BIRFLU.
+At day 3 post-infection, mice were mildly anesthetized with isoflurane and Nluc substrate was retro-orbitally injected.
 Nluc signal was directly assessed using in vivo imaging.
-Immediately after imaging, mice were euthanized and expression of Venus in whole excised lungs was analyzed using ex vivo imaging.
-Recovered mice lungs were homogenized to evaluate viral replication and stability by plaque assay.
+Mice were euthanized immediately after imaging, and expression of Venus in whole excised lungs was analyzed using ex vivo imaging.
+Mice lungs were homogenized to evaluate viral replication and stability by plaque assay.
 Arrows indicate correlation between fluorescence (Venus), immunostaining (Nluc) and crystal violet staining.

 Figure 4: In vivo bioluminescence and fluorescence expression.
-Female five-to-seven-week-old BALB/c mice were mock-infected (1x PBS) or inoculated with 1 x 106 PFU of BIRFLU intranasally.
-At day 3 post-infection, Nluc activity (A) in the whole mouse was determined.
+Five-to-seven-week-old female BALB/c mice were mock-infected (1x PBS) or intranasally inoculated with 1 x 106 PFU of BIRFLU.
+(A) Nluc activity in the whole mouse was determined at day 3 post-infection.
 Representative images of a single mouse showing radiance scale (p/sec/cm2/sr).
 Bioluminescence radiance values were quantitated and the average total flux is shown (Flux (Log10 p/s).
-After Nluc imaging, lungs were harvested for ex vivo imaging (B).
+(B) Lungs were harvested for ex vivo imaging after Nluc imaging.
 Representative pictures from whole lungs are shown.
 To quantify Venus expression, mean values of regions of interest (ROIs) were normalized to lung auto-fluorescence from mock-infected mice and fold changes were calculated.
 To analyze the genetic stability of BIRFLU in vivo, viruses recovered from mice lungs were analyzed by plaque assay using fluorescent microscopy (Venus, top), immunostaining (Nluc, middle) and crystal violet staining (bottom) (C).
 Representative images from one mouse are shown.
 To evaluate virus replication, whole lungs were homogenized after imaging and used to infect MDCK cells and determine viral titers by plaque assay (PFU/mL) (D).
 Arrows indicate correlation between fluorescence (Venus), immunostaining (Nluc), and crystal violet staining.
 Bars represent the mean ± SD of lung virus titers.
-This figure has been adapted from Logales et al.55.
+This figure has been adapted from Nogales et al.55.

 Table 1: Tissue culture media and solutions.